mrebbert/FerrarisPowerMeter/README.md

 The usage of these libs is (more or less) encapsulated in corresponding own libraries, which are described (/TODO) [here](lib/README.md).

+Most of it is running out-of-the-box.
+You may want to change your ntp server settings [here](https://github.com/mrebbert/FerrarisPowerMeter/blob/0330429b64ce363cd771c794b9032cdda1af8b55/lib/NTPTime/NTPTime.h#L9)

 ### MQTT Broker
 I use the [Mosquitto](https://mosquitto.org/) Broker which fits my requirements perfectly.
 You can also find an official [Docker Image](https://hub.docker.com/_/eclipse-mosquitto) of it.
 I recommend a GUI based client like MQTT Explorer or MQTT.fx for testing purposes.